Amateur Athlete Trust

 An amateur athlete trust is considered to have been created on the day on which the association or the issuer, as applicable, receives the first payment and the athlete becomes the beneficiary.

-Under Part I of the Taxation Act, an amateur athlete trust is not required to pay income tax on its income.
-However, it must file the Trust Income Tax Return (TP-646-V) and an RL-16 slip (see courtesy translation RL-16-T) to report the amounts paid to the athlete, or for the benefit of the athlete, during the year (see point 7 in the instructions for line 61 of the Guide to Filing the Trust Income Tax Return (TP-646.G-V)).
+Under the Taxation Act, an amateur athlete trust is not required to pay income tax on its income.
+However, it must file the Trust Income Tax Return (TP-646-V) and an RL-16 slip (see courtesy translation RL-16-T) to report the amounts paid to the athlete, or for the benefit of the athlete, during the year (see point 7 in the instructions for line 61 in the Guide to Filing the Trust Income Tax Return (TP-646.G-V)).